jjongsma/component-registry/README.md

 providers when they are shared between applications and require factory configuration that doesn't rely on this registry's `config` object.

+Unlike other types, a `Provider` cannot return a Promise.

 Example provider which exposes a configuration function during the config phase: